smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 {: #5g-scone title="SCONE Integration within the 5G SA Network"}

 ## 5G specific considerations
-This section describes how the SCONE protocol can be deployed and managed within 3GPP networks, including support for SCONE packets over established PDU sessions.
+This section describes how the SCONE protocol can be deployed and managed within 3GPP {{5G-Arch}} networks, including support for SCONE packets over established PDU sessions.

 ### 3GPP Defined PDU Session Establishment Procedures
-The following high-level functions, defined within 3GPP specifications, are relevant to SCONE manageability, as SCONE packets traverse established PDU sessions:
+The following high-level functions, defined in 3GPP specifications, are relevant to SCONE manageability as SCONE packets traverse established PDU sessions:

-1. Packet Data Network (PDN) Connection / PDU Session (5G) A logical connection between the UE and the P-GW (in 4G) or UPF (in 5G), allowing the UE to exchange IP packets with external networks.
+1. PDN Connection / PDU Session (5G)
+   A logical connection between the UE and the P-GW (4G) or UPF (5G), allowing the UE to exchange IP packets with external networks.
 Each PDN Connection/PDU Session is associated with an APN (4G) or DNN (5G).

-3. IP address Allocation
+2. IP Address Allocation
    During PDN Connection/PDU Session establishment, the UE is allocated an IP address (IPv4, IPv6, or both) used for communication with external networks.

-5. Bearer Establishment
+3. Bearer Establishment
-    Data traffic flows over bearers, each defining QoS characteristics for a specific flow.
+   Data traffic flows over bearers, each with defined QoS characteristics.
 In 4G, a default bearer is created for Internet access, while dedicated bearers may be set up for specialized services.
 In 5G, the equivalent construct is the QoS Flow.

-7. Mobility Management
+4. Mobility Management
    The network ensures seamless UE mobility across cells and base stations while maintaining the ongoing session.

 ### PDU Session Awareness
 SCONE signaling operates only over established PDU sessions.
 This enables network elements to unambiguously associate throughput advice with specific UEs and application flows.
-Each session is bound to a DNN (5G) or APN (4G) and to an allocated IP address, ensuring SCONE packets are routed precisely without affecting unrelated traffic.
+Each session is bound to a DNN (5G) or APN (4G) and an allocated IP address, ensuring SCONE packets are routed precisely without affecting unrelated traffic.

 ### Per-Flow Signaling
-Throughput advice is applied on a per-4-tuple basis.
+Throughput advice is applied on a per–4-tuple basis.
 Network elements MUST maintain flow-specific context to ensure signaling correctness.
 This enables applications to receive targeted throughput advice while preventing unintended impact on unrelated flows.

 ### QoS and Bearer Considerations
 In 5G, QoS is enforced at the granularity of QoS Flows, identified by a QoS Flow Identifier (QFI).
 A single PDU session can contain multiple QoS Flows.
 Operators MAY configure a distinct QFI for SCONE packets to ensure predictable handling, or allow SCONE packets to traverse the same bearer as user-plane traffic when no differentiated treatment is required.

-The PCF and SMF MUST be capable of assigning appropriate QoS attributes to SCONE flows to ensure that congestion-control signaling is not degraded under high-load conditions.
+The PCF and SMF MUST be capable of assigning appropriate QoS attributes to SCONE flows so that congestion-control signaling is not degraded under high-load conditions.

 ### Mobility Handling
 During mobility events (e.g., handover or UPF relocation), SCONE state MUST persist across control-plane and user-plane transitions.
-The SMF and UPF MUST ensure consistent delivery of SCONE packets following mobility procedures.
+The SMF and UPF MUST ensure consistent delivery of SCONE packets during mobility procedures.

-Where advisory logic is stateful at the UPF, operators SHOULD provide a synchronization mechanism to prevent discontinuities during mobility.
+Where advisory logic is stateful at the UPF, operators SHOULD provide synchronization mechanisms to avoid discontinuities.

 ### SCONE Hint to the Network
 SCONE-aware applications MUST provide hints to the UPF for a given 4-tuple.
 Such hints prevent unnecessary default rate-limiting and allow the network to generate the maximum allowable bit rate.

 ### Retransmission of Advised Bit-Rate
-Both UPF and applications need to support retransmission or periodic re-sending of SCONE packets to ensure reliable delivery.
+Both UPF and applications SHOULD support retransmission or periodic re-sending of SCONE packets to ensure reliable delivery.

 ### Dynamic Updates
-Mobile networks has capabilities to enforce dynamic rate limits during a sessions for a particular QoS bearer.
+Mobile networks can enforce dynamic rate limits during active sessions, for example on a per-bearer basis.

 ### Operations Monitoring and Logging
-Mobile operators may integrate SCONE signaling into existing OSS/NMS frameworks to enable monitoring, troubleshooting, and fault isolation.
+Mobile operators may integrate SCONE signaling into existing operational and management frameworks to enable monitoring, troubleshooting, and fault isolation.
 Metrics of interest include:

 - Rate of SCONE advisory messages issued per session
 - Correlation between SCONE advisories and user-plane throughput changes
 - Error conditions where SCONE signaling fails to reach the UE

-Integration with analytics frameworks (e.g., NWDAF in 5G) MAY be used to assess effectiveness.
+Integration with analytics frameworks (e.g., NWDAF in 5G) **MAY** be used to assess effectiveness.

 # SCONE Usage in a 4G/LTE Network
-In LTE/Evolved Packet Core (EPC) systems, SCONE can be integrated at the PDN Gateway (P-GW) or the Serving Gateway (S-GW).
-Unlike 5G, traffic granularity is bearer-based rather than per-flow.
+In LTE/Evolved Packet Core (EPC) systems as defined by 3GPP {{4G-Arch}}, SCONE can be integrated at the PDN Gateway (P-GW) or the Serving Gateway (S-GW).
+Unlike 5G, traffic granularity is bearer-based rather than per flow.

 Below is an example diagram illustrating SCONE integration within the P-GW: